 GREATER MENTAL HEALTH ACCESS FOR COLORADO

-We are Colorado’s first statewide resource for mental health, substance use or emotional crisis help, information and referrals.
+We are Colorado’s statewide resource for mental health, substance use or emotional crisis help, information and referrals.
 We formed, in partnership with the Colorado Department of Human Services, to strengthen Colorado’s mental health system.
 Our purpose is to provide greater access to mental health services, ensuring Coloradans get the right services in the right locations at the right time.

 1-844-493-TALK (8255) is a 24/7/365 support line for anyone affected by a mental health, substance use or emotional crisis.
 All calls are connected to a mental health professional, who will provide immediate support and connections to further resources.